haoxiangsnr/spiking-fullsubnet/docs/project_structure.md

 # Project Structure

 Before going to details, let's take a look at the overall structure of the project.
-The project structure looks like that of [ESPNet](https://github.com/espnet/espnet) and [SpeechBrain](https://github.com/speechbrain/speechbrain), however, it is more flexible and simpler as we only focus on speech enhancement.
+You may familiar with the project structure if you have used [ESPNet](https://github.com/espnet/espnet) and [SpeechBrain](https://github.com/speechbrain/speechbrain).
+AudioZEN is inspired by them, but it is more flexible and simpler.

+AudioZEN includes a core package and a series of recipes.
+The core package named `audiozen` provides common audio signal processing tools and deep learning trainers.
+As we have installed `audiozen` in editable mode, we can call `audiozen` package in everywhere of code.
+In addition, we can modify the source code of `audiozen` package directly.
+Any changes to the original package would reflect directly in your environment.
+For example, we can call `audiozen` package in `recipes` folder to train models on specific datasets and call `audiozen` package in `tools` folder to preprocess data.
+The recipes in the `recipes` folder are used to conduct the research on the audio/speech signal processing.
+Recipe introduced by [Kaldi](https://kaldi-asr.org/doc/about.html) firstly.
+It provides a convenient and reproducible way to organize and save the deep learning training pipelines.

 The directory structure is as follows:

 ```shell
 ├── 📁 audiozen